 The process of cell-cultured meat production begins by sourcing real cells from live animals, including livestock, chicken, and fish.
 These cells are then nurtured in bioreactors where they require accurate gas flow measurement and nutrients.
 Within weeks, the cell-cultured meat products are ready for the food supply chain.

-measure and control nitrogen, oxygen, air and carbon dioxide to nurture cells at scale.
+were selected to measure and control nitrogen, oxygen, air and carbon dioxide to nurture cells at scale.

 - Bubble tight shut off required to prevent O2 leakage into the reactor